TedHusted/awake/awake.md/awake.md

 The battle cloud parts.
 The frigate lurches forward.
 Weaving side to side, it tumbles toward the planet.
 The tremendous ship glows brighter and smaller as it disintegrates in the atmosphere.
 Then, it too, is a pin point.

-The video fades to black, and the lights in the Elysium council room glow brighter.
+The recording fades to black, and the lights in the Elysium council room glow brighter.

 Phoebe steps forward, taking her turn to begin the regular meeting.
 Moving into the circle, she opens the agenda, with a set of three items familiar to the nine other council members gathered around the circle.